General Business (BSBA)

 General Business Major Required Courses

 To graduate, students complete a minimum of 122 semester hours with an overall institution grade-point average (GPA) of 2.0 (38 hours of general education requirements and 84 hours of business courses).
-In addition, a 2.0 is required in each of the Basic Business Techniques courses and the 300-level business core courses, and a 2.0 GPA is required for all courses counted in the General Business Major, which include the following:
+In addition, a minimum grade of "C" is required in each of the Basic Business Techniques courses and a 2.0 GPA is required for the 300-level business core courses, and a 2.0 GPA is required for all courses counted in the General Business Major, which include the following: